oznogon/gattaibushido-public/rules/03_basic_play.md

 Misc questions for the pilots similar to duels in Motobushido:

-### Pick Sides and Declare Leaders
+### Pick Sides and Declare Commanders

 There are two sides to every Throwdown, usually Coach vs Pilots but also occasionally Pilots vs Pilots instead.
 All players who wish to be involved should declare what side they are fighting on.

 On each side, whoever played the initiative card takes the lead.
-Only the Leader gets bonus draws at the start.
-Note that by backing up a Leader, you also expose yourself to consequences should your side lose.
+Only the Commander gets bonus draws at the start.
+Note that by backing up a Commander, you also expose yourself to consequences should your side lose.

 The lead player does not need to be connected to the established Team social hierarchy in any way unless the players wish to do so.
-Red doesn't have to be the leader of every throwdown, and in fact the game is more fun if she frequently just assists!
+Red (the default "leader" of the group) doesn't have to be the Commander of every throwdown, and in fact the game is more fun if she frequently just assists!

 ### Does She Fight for Her Team, or for Herself?